The 5 Top Concept Debuts at the 2016 Detroit Auto Show

 2016-detroit-auto-show-Kia Telluride concept

 You know Kia’s aiming high when it comes up with a three-row crossover concept that looks like a mashup of Volvo’s XC90 and the Bentley Bentayga.
-No matter your opinion of that mix, this concept speaks loud and clear to Kia’s desire to establish itself as a serious build of upscale cars.
-Inside, there are vital sign detectors in the seats, and an LED panel in the headliner conceived to relieve jet lag and invigorate those riding along.
+No matter your opinion of that mix, this concept speaks loud and clear to Kia’s desire to establish itself as a serious builder of upscale cars.
+Inside this Kia Telluride concept are vital sign detectors in the seats and an LED panel in the headliner conceived to relieve jet lag and invigorate those riding along.

 2016-detroit-auto-show-Audi h-tron quattro concept